mdornseif/bulbul/README.md

 This is an experimental project not currently ready for production use.
 Bulbul is a very simple compiler, as long as its valid python3 like syntax it will work.
 The current code miss several python constructs but the examples really work.

+`bulbul2.py` is an anternative implementation approach.
+To see what is already working run

+   python  test.py examples/work/

 Mission
 =======
 The aim of this project is to provide best support for AngularJS both 1.X and 2.X series, React 0.13 (ES6) and Aurelia and some other essential javascript stack libraries (basically to rule the world).